ROCm/AMDMIGraphX/doc/src/reference/py.rst

 .. py:function:: fill_argument(s, value)

-    Fill argument of shape s with value
+    Fill argument of shape s with value.

     :param shape s: Shape of argument to fill
     :param int value: Value to fill in the argument